-Today's automotive technicians need a high level of skill and knowledge to diagnose and service increasingly complex systems.
-The evolution from yesterday's mechanic to a skilled technician requires that today's technicians are competent with highly sophisticated systems as well as with the traditional mechanical areas.
-Automotive Technology is a state-of-the-art, two-year program combining classroom and practical training with paid, on-the-job co-op experience leading to an Associate Degree.
-Curricula is designed to meet an individual student's area of interest include a comprehensive path covering Asian, European and domestic makes.
-Additionally, Chrysler MCAP (Mopar Career Automotive Program) specialized curriculum focuses on manufacturer-specific products and provides manufacturer technician training certification.
+Today's automotive technicians need high-level skills and knowledge to diagnose and service increasingly complex systems.
+The evolution from yesterday's mechanic to a skilled technician requires that today's technicians are competent with highly sophisticated systems, as well as with the traditional mechanical areas.

+Automotive Technology at MCC is a state-of-the-art, two-year program that combines classroom and practical training with paid, on-the-job co-op experience leading to an Associate Degree.
+MCC automotive curriculum is designed to meet the individual student's area of interest by offering four comprehensive pathways, including: